Employees Feel Valued at Work: 4 Steps to Make It Happen

 1. Reinforce their Purpose

 A crucial aspect of employee engagement is feeling that what you do matters and has an aligned purpose that represents more than just earning a paycheck every week.
-Remind your employees of the importance of their contribution – not just to you but to the team, the organization, and all stakeholders.
+Remind your employees of the importance of their contribution – not just to you but to the team, the organization, and your customers.

 Employees who believe their efforts are meaningful and valued stay connected and engaged, even when they are offsite and removed from the day-to-day camaraderie of co-workers.